nich1157/suspension_controller/README.md

 3. Open a pull request describing your changes and testing steps.

 ## License
-This project is licensed under the Apache License 2.0.
-See the [LICENSE](LICENSE) file for details.
+An Apache-2.0 license file is included for clarity on reuse and distribution.
+If you plan to keep the code private or prefer a different license, update `package.xml` and adjust or remove the [LICENSE](LICENSE) file accordingly.